Anatolian languages: Hittite

 Hittite (nešili) was the language of the Hittite Empire, dated approximately 1650–1200 BC, which ruled over nearly all of Anatolia during that time.
 The earliest sources of Hittite are the 19th century BC Kültepe texts, the Semitic Akkadian language records of the kârum kaneš, or "port of Kanes," an Assyrian trading colony within the city of Kanesh (Kültepe).
 This collection records Hittite names and words loaned into Akkadian (Old Assyrian) from Hittite.
 Other such examples are found in other Assyrian Karums in Southeast Anatolia.
 The Hittite name for the city was Neša, from which the Hittite endonym for the language, Nešili, was derived.
 The fact that the enclave was Assyrian, rather than Hittite, and that the city name became the language name, suggest that the Hittite language was already in a position of influence, perhaps dominance, in central Anatolia.

 The main cache of Hittite texts is the approximately 30,000 clay tablet fragments, of which only some have been studied, from the records of the royal city of Hattuša, located on a ridge near what is now Boğazkale, Turkey (formerly named Boğazköy).
 The records show a gradual rise to power of the Anatolian language speakers over the native language isolate-speaking Hattians, until at last the kingship became an Anatolian privilege.
 From then on, little is heard of the Hattians, but the Hittites kept the name.
 The records include rituals, medical writings, letters, laws and other public documents, making possible an in-depth knowledge of many aspects of the civilization.

 Most of the records are dated to the 13th century BC (Late Bronze Age).
 They are written in cuneiform script borrowing heavily from the Mesopotamian system of writing of nearby Assyria.
 The script is a syllabary.
 This fact, combined with frequent use of Akkadian and Sumerian words, as well as logograms, or signs representing whole words, to represent lexical items, often introduces considerable uncertainty as to the form of the original.
-However, phonetic syllable signs are present also, representing syllables of the form V, CV, VC, CVC, where V is "vowel" and C is "consonant".
+However, phonetic syllable signs are present also, representing syllables of the form V, CV, VC, CVC, where V and C denotes a vowel and a consonant, respectively.

 Hittite is divided into Old, Middle, and New (or Neo-).
 The dates are somewhat variable.
 They are based on an approximate coincidence of historical periods and variants of the writing system: the Old Kingdom and the Old Script, the Middle Kingdom and the Middle Script, and the New Kingdom and the New Script.
 Fortson gives the dates, which come from the reigns of the relevant kings, as 1570–1450 BC, 1450–1380 BC, and 1350–1200 BC respectively.
-These are not glottochronologic.

 All cuneiform Hittite came to an end at the end of the 13th century BC during the Bronze Age Collapse, with the destruction of Hattusas and the end of the empire, much of it having been annexed by the Middle Assyrian Empire over the preceding century and the capital and its surrounds sacked by the Phrygians in 1200 BC.